Humphrey Bogart as Philip Marlowe, archetypal hard-boiled private detective

 Per Chandler’s description, Marlowe does wear a handkerchief in his breast pocket, but it’s a plain white linen handkerchief that he often uses to wipe his sweat in the intense heat of General Sternwood’s solarium and not the dark blue display handkerchief of the book.
 The breast pocket itself is welted, and the straight hip pockets are jetted with no flaps.

 Marlowe’s suit jacket closes on a two-button front, but he always wears it open.
 There are also four buttons on each cuff.

 The double reverse-pleated trousers of Marlowe’s suit are less minimalist than the jacket, mostly due to the fashions of the mid-1940s.
 They have a long rise with belt loops around the waist, secured by a slim brown leather belt.
 The belt appears to have some Western influence with its decorative tooling, metal tip, and the shape of its small metal single-claw buckle.
 He wears his keys on a chain that connects to his right front belt loop, carrying the keys themselves in the trousers’ right side pocket.

 Marlowe wears a light-colored cotton shirt that isn’t quite light enough to be pure white.
-Based on the contrast, it’s probably a lighter version of whatever color the suit is; assuming the suit is brown, the shirt is probably tan or ecru.
+Based on the contrast, it’s probably a lighter version of whatever color the suit is; now knowing that the suit is gray, the shirt is probably light gray or cream.
 It has a long point collar and a front placket.
 The square cuffs close with a single button, and the gauntlets also have a button.
 There is no pocket.